sandramsc/TrackHire/README.md

 6. Add a job description by copying and pasting it into the "Job Description" section.
 7. Upload a copy of your resume in PDF format.
 8. Click the "Submit" button.
 9. View the analysis results.

+## Try the Application

+Access the application on Hugging Face: [ATS Resume Analyzer](https://huggingface.co/spaces/SANDRAMSC/portfolio_project#ats-tracking-system)

 ## Technology Stack